rillonline/writing/kearsarge/kearsarge.md

 could easily claim it was business-related and therefore beyond her ability to coerce.
 However, we made an agreement.
 We would pool our resources.
 She would get credit for solving Blake's murder.
-I would finish investigation and earn my fee.
+I would finish my investigation and earn my fee.
 Josh would be paid for his security skills -- at least from Tara Lee.
 I was certainly going to bargain with Josh.
 My contacts in the Fungusian Network counted for something.